 Criticism when construction can be a great instrument of growth.
 Find a mentor or someone who you trust and respect to give you feedback on your work and together you can identify areas you can improve and grow and also identify areas where you are getting it right.
 It is a healthy and needed aspect of creativity.

 You must always go through your work and identify areas you can improve.
 You should always seek to do better.
-Also be introspective about your sources of inspiration.
+Also be reflective about your sources of inspiration.
 You’ll realize that as you grow as an artist or creator, the things that inspire you also change and so does your interests and what you spend your time on.
-Be intentional about this so your path is better defined.
+Be intentional about this, so your path is better defined.

-“Know thy creative-self”
+“Know thy creative-self.”